 There are many different types of home builders, from those that build a few houses each year (custom builders) to companies that build hundreds and even thousands of homes a year.
-Production builders are builders, companies really, who build hundreds of homes each year.
+Production home builders are companies really, who build hundreds or thousands of homes each year.

 There are two different types of production builders: